10 Foods To Avoid With Diabetes

 While cane sugar is arguably the worst perpetrator of blood sugar spikes, alternative sweeteners like honey and maple syrup aren’t much better for diabetics.

 Honey and maple syrup aren’t as processed as regular sugar, but they contain just as many simple carbs – sometimes even more.

 For diabetics it’s best to avoid any added sweeteners, these two included.

 7. Dried fruit

 Fruit is certainly good for you, but when it’s dried the loss in water content results in high sugar concentration.
-For example, one cup of raisins contains 115 grams of carbs – compared to 27 gram for grapes.
+For example, one cup of raisins contains 115 grams of carbs – compared to 27 grams for one cup of grapes.

 8. Fruit juice

 Although fruit juice is certainly healthier than soda, unfortunately the effects on your blood sugar aren’t much different.
 This is true even for juices without any added sugar.